LegitSoulja/-/README.md

 Using SlickInject, just remember how your SQL is wrote.
 You'll slowly start to understand the concept behind this, and hopefully you may even have a way to make this even better.

+#### Installation
+I have prepared/compiled SlickInject into 1 file if you're interested.
+It's inside the build folder.
+However, Load all the files in lib folder.
+Composer should load, or manually load the 3 files. test.php also provides a library loader I wrote.

+SlickInject is still being debugged, and constantly updated.
+This documentation is not 100% well complete and documented.

 #### Connect to database.